Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Lumina Guardians.md

 ## Current Events
 > - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Kanda/Kanda City/Astra Valara|Guardian Astra Valara]] is currently coordinating efforts from [[The Radiant Keep]] in [[Kanda]], preparing strategic contingencies for possible planar breaches tied to the weakening of the outer barrier&#8203;:contentReference[oaicite:0]{index=0}.
-> - The Guardians are on alert after sensing residual corruption in the ruins beneath Kanda’s catacombs, believed linked to [[The Infernal Covenant]].
+> - The Guardians are on alert after sensing residual corruption in the ruins beneath Kanda’s catacombs, believed linked to [[01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Infernal Covenant]].
 > - [[The Dawnbringers of Lunara]] have proposed a joint cleansing rite in the Crystal Sanctum of Jambito, pending escort support from the Guardians.
 > - Rising undead sightings in eastern Mwingu have prompted deployment of an armored detachment to [[01 Campaign/01 World/07 Districts/Mwingu/Watcher's Hollow|Watcher's Hollow]].